COVID-19 Resources for Students

 The Isolation Intake Form will also prompt you to report any symptoms so that Health Services can follow up as needed.

 Visit the "How to Isolate" page for more information, including important details about limiting your exposure to others and taking care of your needs (e.g., food).
-If you have significant concerns about your options for isolation, reach out to the Isolation Care Coordinator, Luisa Barry-Hershberger.
+If you have significant concerns about your options for isolation please reach out to the COVID-19 Support Team COVID-19 Support Team.

 Instructions Regarding Close Contacts

 We ask that you email/call/text any close contacts.
-A close contact is defined as any individual you have been in contact with in the past forty-eight hours before symptom onset and/or tested positive (in contact = within a proximity of fewer than six feet for more than fifteen minutes, regardless of masking and indoor/outdoor setting).
+A close contact is defined as any individual you have been in contact within forty-eight hours before symptom onset and/or a positive test result (in contact = within a proximity of fewer than six feet for more than fifteen minutes, regardless of masking and indoor/outdoor setting).

 When informing your close contacts simply let them know that you have tested positive for COVID-19, that they are considered a close contact, and that they should now 1) wear a mask for ten days indoors and outdoors (when around others) from the date of their exposure, and 2) take an antigen test on day five, per the CDC's guidelines.
 Additional information is available on the close contact guidance page.